 How to go…Pikaia suggests flying to Guayaquil International Airport to avoid the altitude sickness some experience staying overnight at Quito.
 The flight down to the Baltra Galapagos airport takes one hour 40 minutes.

 Why not end your trip in the Spanish colonial city Quito.
-Ecuador's capital, is a Unesco World Heritage high in the Andes Mountains.
+Ecuador's capital, is a Unesco World Heritage site high in the Andes Mountains.

 Details…Pikaia offers fixed four, five or eight day all inclusive exploration packages.
 Due to park regulations they are not allowed to book shorter stays.